9 Different Types of Roaches (Found in the US)

 Get a free quote from top pest control companies in your area.

-This rarer type of migratory roach groups in a pack of five and is not known to be dangerous.
+This rare type of migratory roach is almost always found in a pack of five and is not known to be dangerous.
+The Papa Roach tends to invade commercial buildings for only a few hours at a time.
 They’re only considered a nuisance or pest to people with poor musical tastes.

 Morgan